 "Whether it’s using a sound machine to block out other noises or wearing a sleeping mask to keep you from waking up, limit the distractions you allow in your bedroom," says Samimi.
 "As a bonus, using pink noise (a gentler version of white noise) has been shown to improve memory in older adults."

-Tishman adds: "Relax and wind-down.
+Tishman adds: "Relax and wind down.
 Take some time to focus on yourself before bed.
 Get off electronic devices (the blue light emanating from them disrupts circadian rhythms), wash your face and brush your teeth, get a few chores done around the home.
 Maybe even take a hot bath—the heat and then immediate cool-down afterward will help lull you to sleep.
 Once you’re in bed, stay off your devices, relax, focus on your breathing, and if you’re feeling up to it, try meditating."

 "Choose a mattress that suits your unique sleep needs, such as sleeping position and regulating body temperature.
 Both are essential to getting quality rest," says Samimi.
-"Sleeping on a mattress that is too soft or too firm for you, says Tishman, "sheets that are too warm, or a mattress that is old and sags all prevent you from maximizing deep restorative sleep Try getting a mattress that is custom-made for your needs and preferences to help with falling and staying asleep.
+"Sleeping on a mattress that is too soft or too firm for you," says Tishman, "sheets that are too warm, or a mattress that is old and sags all prevent you from maximizing deep restorative sleep.
+Try getting a mattress that is custom-made for your needs and preferences to help with falling and staying asleep.
 Plus, you won’t wake up with any sleep-related pain the next morning."

 "Avoid eating foods to which you have an intolerance, such as spicy foods or dairy," suggests Samimi.
 "Tart cherry juice before bed has shown to improve your sleep quality."
+In fact, a 2012 study showed that drinking tart cherry juice increased melatonin, sleep time, and sleep quality.

 Tishman recommends "no alcohol or caffeine too close to bedtime.
 Caffeine and alcohol interfere with your natural sleep process and having either of these too close to bedtime disrupts your natural body chemistry and can keep you awake.
 And even though alcohol helps you fall asleep, it disrupts your typical sleep cycle and decreases the overall quality of your sleep."